 We have initiated characterisation of several GTPases and other auxiliary factors involved in mitoribosome assembly (e.g. GTPBP10, Busch et al. 2019; GTPBP5, Cipullo et al. 2021a).
 We complement our biochemical analyses with cryoEM, allowing determination of the high-resolution structures of the assembly intermediates (e.g. Cipullo et al.2021b; Itoh et al. 2022).
 Moreover, we are interested in regulatory mechanisms coordinating mitoribosome assembly with other mitochondrial processes according to the cellular and environmental demands.

 3. Mitochondrial RNA binding proteins

 In all biological systems, mRNAs are associated with RNA-binding proteins (RBPs), forming complexes that control gene regulation, from mRNA synthesis to decay.
 The post-transcriptional regulation in mammalian mitochondria is conducted by several mitochondrial RBPs (mt-RBPs) at various stages of mt-RNA metabolism.

 We aim to identify novel mitochondrial factors involved in RNA metabolism and translation by means of biochemical, proteomic and genetic screens, followed by the careful characterisation of phenotypes associated with aberrant expression of these genes.
-For example, our recent study identified C6orf203 as a novel RNA-binding protein interacting with the mitoribosomal large subunit and involved in mitochondrial translation (Gopalakrishna et al. 2019).
+For example, our study identified C6orf203 as a novel RNA-binding protein interacting with the mitoribosomal large subunit (Gopalakrishna et al. 2019).
 We complement our biochemical characterizations with structural studies.